LiteShake/web-chatbot/README.md

-# react-chatbot
+# Web Chatbot

-A chatbot on NodeJS with the React frontend framework.
+A Web based chatbot with vanilla HTML, CSS and JS.